Planting a shrub, rose tree or tree is an important phase in the life cycle of the plant you have just purchased.

 Tips on planting shrubs

-- This helps protect against bending and breaking when the weather is windy.
+This protects against bending and breaking when weather is windy.

 Can I put a Judas tree in a large planter to restrict its size